By Michelle M. Sharp, Founder and Content Creator of Meet the Minnesota Makers

 Cultivating community is a foundational element for this southeastern Minnesota oasis.
 “We find joy in the changes in season as farmers, the evolution of cider from apple to bottle as cider makers, and the happiness in the faces of our guests at the Cidery,” reflects Tracy.
 “An additional joy is the relationships we’ve built with local producers whose products we use in the Tasting Room and other local apple and grape growers with whom we partner.
 We have a commitment to support other small businesses and producers.”

 The Tasting Room is open March through December.
 Events include live music, markets, and community gatherings.
-Multiple spaces are available for private rental for all variety of special events, including the occasional wedding.
+Multiple spaces are available for private rental for all variety of special events, including weddings, surprise parties or company retreats.

-Keepsake Cider can be found at liquor stores and restaurants throughout MN, typically locations that focus on quality, process and the story behind the product.
+Keepsake Cider can be found at liquor stores and restaurants throughout MN, typically locations that focus on quality, process, and the story behind the product.
+Find a full listing of local partners on their website.

 This orchard, Tasting Room, event space, cider club, and local hub is both a family business and a way of life.
 “We strive to find balance in home, family and business and pride ourselves in continuing to thrive in an increasingly difficult world for small rural businesses,” reflects Tracy.